 Replication

-This is an Orbeon Forms PE feature.
+This is an feature, and it is available since Orbeon Forms 2017.2.

 We also have reports of this feature working with OpenLiberty and Hazelcast session replication.